zh4ck/Hyperbot/README.md

 - Windows 10

 ### How to run:
-Run Command-Prompt as Administrator, and then change the directory to the Hyperbot folder.
+- Run Command-Prompt as Administrator
+- Change the directory to the Hyperbot folder.

-Type `node .` to run the Bot.
+- Type `node .` to run the Bot.

 ### Note:
 You can use debug version and beta version by typing "node debug.js" or "node beta.js"